L-Carnitine Injections: Uses, Dosage, Side Effects, Pricing & How to Buy

 • Myocarditis, swelling, or inflammation of the heart.
 Carnitine reduces the mortality risk by as much as 27%.

-• Polycystic ovary syndrome.
-Increases ovulation and the chances of getting pregnant.
+• Polycystic ovary syndrome (PCOS).
+Carnitine increases ovulation and the chances of getting pregnant.

 • Toxicity is caused by excessive ingestion of valproic acid.
 Valproic acid is used in the treatment of bipolar disorder and epileptic seizures.